Investigate domains and URLs

 URL and Domain overview

-The URL worldwide section lists the URL, a link to further details at Whois, the number of related open incidents, and the number of active alerts.
+The URL worldwide section lists the URL, a link to further details at whois, the number of related open incidents, and the number of active alerts, the number of affected devices, emails, and the number of user clicks observed.

 URL summary details